Tax Credits: Dealing with overpayment debt

 Note that the notional entitlement set-off will not cover the one month by which the claimant will be able to backdate their new claim.
 Normally HMRC will grant the one month's backdating automatically, but if that doesn’t happen, they will need to ask for it.

-On the whole HMRC policy is to be lenient and not charge a penalty where the failure to report has resulted from a mistake or misunderstanding.
+HMRC policy is to not charge a penalty where the failure to report has resulted from a mistake or misunderstanding.
 If HMRC think the claimant has been negligent in not reporting, and they are left with a net overpayment even after notional entitlement has been applied, they may be charged a penalty against which they can appeal.

 Some people will be paying back two overpayments, one via ongoing recovery and another via direct recovery.
 This often happens where there is an overpayment on an old claim, and a new overpayment on a current claim.
 Since August 2009, HMRC have implemented a new policy which means that any direct recovery action should be suspended until the ongoing recovery ends.